-The first 44 guidelines in both PSPs are identical; guidelines within Drouin PSP under subsections Biodiversity and Bushfire Management, Integrated Water Management and Utilities include some different guidelines from Melbourne Water.
+Most of the guidelines in both PSPs are identical, with the exception of guidelines within Drouin PSP under subsections Biodiversity and Bushfire Management, Integrated Water Management and Utilities include some different guidelines from Melbourne Water.

 Most of the guidelines are appropriate and work well.
 Some of the guidelines could be moved as requirements to achieve better outcomes.
 For example, Guideline 20 under Neighbourhood Centres and Employment subsection in both PSPs suggests car parking and loading facilities to be located either to the side or rear of any buildings.
 This is an important strategy in achieving amenity outcomes in commercial developments.
 As such moving this as a new requirement will give more strength to the measures and achieve better outcomes.